Arrays & Floats

 In this case I see no value in keeping a sum function just to be wrapper around the Array#sum call.

+The same decision also applies to the tests.
 The main benefit of keeping our tests is to give us confidence.
-In this case, I trust the Ruby language maintainers (otherwise I wouldn't build serious web applications on top of this technology).
+If I were doubtful about the Array#sum behavior, I would keep a test to validate it, but I trust the Ruby language maintainers (otherwise I wouldn't build serious web applications on top of this technology).
 I also believe they have tests for Array#sum.
 Therefore I'll delegate to them the responsibility to keep it working.

 require 'minitest/autorun'

-require_relative 'average'
+require_relative 'statistics_calculator'

-class AverageTest < Minitest::Test
+class StatisticsCalculatorTest < Minitest::Test

-Our TODO list is now like this:
+endOur TODO list is now like this:

 Step 2: Calculate the average